pprzetacznik/IElixir/README.md

 $ MIX_ENV=prod mix compile
 ```

+If you're meeting problem with missing zeromq header files then you should install it.
+[More](#zeromq-header-files-missing).

 Running all tests, including longer ones that requires more time for evaluation:
 ```Bash
 $ mix test --include skip